Shiro-Akasuki/BotDiscord/README.md

 The Name of this bot is "AhegaoBot", it's a good name, I think...
 So...
 If you don't like this name ?
 Fuck Off !

 # How to Launch
-  For launch this bot, you need to npm there:
+  For launch this bot, you need to npm there:\n
     - `npm install discord.js`
     - `npm install`
     - `npm install`